-The traceability documentation must be available at least 12 months from the date of production or the shelf life of the product, if it exceeds 12 months so that the mass balance can be presented.
+The traceability documentation must be available at least 12 months from the date of production or to the product's best before date if it exceeds 12 months, so that the mass balance can be presented.

 When selling directly to consumers, traceability documentation needs to be available only one step backwards to the supplier, not forwards.